jjgecon/EconJM_auto_doc_gen/output_docs/norway_bank/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My academic pursuits align closely with the Bank of Norway's commitment to advancing economic understanding through innovative research that informs policy.
+My academic pursuits align closely with the Norges Bank's commitment to advancing economic understanding through innovative research that informs policy.
 By applying advanced AI techniques to cultural economics, I contribute to the bank's focus on rigorous quantitative analysis and real-world applicability.
-For instance, my job market paper provides causal evidence linking media representation to labor market outcomes, which directly informs macroeconomic behavior and gender labor participation—topics vital to Norway’s economic and social policy.
-Additionally, my experience mentoring and teaching student athletes reflects the department's value on service and knowledge dissemination.
-I am eager to collaborate within the Economics department to further interdisciplinary research that bridges economic theory and societal impacts, supporting the bank's mission to integrate research excellence and public relevance.
+For instance, my job market paper provides causal evidence linking media representation to labor market outcomes, which directly informs macroeconomic behavior and gender labor participation.
+I am eager to collaborate within the Norges Bank's research that bridges economic theory and societal impacts, supporting the bank's mission to integrate research excellence and public relevance.